-The biggest takeaway from this article is to keep in mind how your current driving record reflects on the penalties, if you are ever charged with a new DUI.
-For example, if you have had 2 major violations within the last 7 years such as: DUI, Aggressive Driving or Reckless driving, your punishment will include a loss of your driving license for 1 year.
+The biggest takeaway from this article is to keep in mind how your current driving record reflects the penalties if you are ever charged with a new DUI.
+For example, if you have had 2 major violations within the last 7 years such as DUI, Aggressive Driving, or Reckless driving, your punishment will include a loss of your driving license for 1 year.
 However, it may be possible to get a restricted license.

 Arizona Points Assessment